Life Skills Classroom | Special Education Resource Room

-IEP Placement: Life Skills Class
+IEP Placement: Life Skills Class vs. Resource Room

 My own son will be receiving a high school diploma based on his IEP goals, rather than meeting my state’s criteria for graduation.
 This can affect everything from securing a job to applying to college.
 Make sure you know what your child is getting.
 Look at the percentages at the back of your child’s IEP, and double-check what path they are on.
 Do not assume that the team would tell you if your child is not on a diploma path!

 All too often, I run into parents who learn in 11th or 12th grade that their child is NOT on track to get a regular diploma, and by then it may be too late to earn the needed credits in a year or two.